sambacha/hardhat-spark/docs/testing/integration/example.md

 In this example we are using `mocha` and `chai` for testing.

-We've implemented `MortarTests` class in order make mortar user test their deployment's.
-You can call `deploy()` and `diff()` on this class in order to run same mortar commands programmatically.
+We've implemented `IgnitionTests` class in order make ignition user test their deployment's.
+You can call `deploy()` and `diff()` on this class in order to run same ignition commands programmatically.
 The main difference is that test are run in-memory so file-system wouldn't be overwritten.

-In order for assertion, deployment validation and testing scenarios we also added next functions to the `MortarTests`
+In order for assertion, deployment validation and testing scenarios we also added next functions to the `IgnitionTests`
 ```typescript
   cleanup() {
     this.moduleStateRepo.clear();